da-kami/EthereumVoting/README.md

-COINBASE_PWD=[the password of the ethereum-client coinbase account] CONTRACT_ADR=[the ethereum address of the contract to be used] CONTRACT_ABI=[the ethereum application binary interface of the contract]
+COINBASE_PWD=[the password of the ethereum-client coinbase account] CONTRACT_ADR=[the ethereum address of the contract to be used] CONTRACT_ABI=[the ethereum application binary interface of the contract] INIT_ACCOUNT_MONEY=[the money that will be transferred to the voter account initially]

 you can start like this:
 PARAM1_NAME='param1_value' PARAM2_NAME='param2_value' (...) npm start